douglas444/pcf/README.md

 *pcf-core* and *pcf-gui*.
 The *pcf-core* defines the Java's interfaces that an external project needs to implement in order to be compatible with this framework.
 There are three main Java's interfaces: *Interceptable*, *HighLevelCategorizer* and *LowLevelCategorizer*.
-A project is said to be compatible with one of those Java's interfaces if the project implements it.

 The *pcf-gui* module is an application with a graphical interface that allows the user to load implementations of the Java's interfaces defined by the *pcf-core* module,